PatilShreyas/NotyKT/docs/pages/noty-android/getting-started.md

 ### Application (`app`)

 This is the main Android application module which include Android specific features or code.
+It includes common shared code for both submodules like DI bindings, ViewModel, Session Manager, etc.
 It has two submodules as:

 - **Simple Application (`simpleapp`):** UI implementation using [_Navigation Architecture_](https://developer.android.com/guide/navigation/navigation-getting-started) using traditional XML resources.